 Detailed STRUCTURE clustering results (Fig. 4) gave qualitative outcomes consistent with NJ tree and F-statistics analyses and with previous knowledge about the invasion history of HA (Lombaert et al. 2010; Lombaert et al. 2011).
 European biocontrol samples were clearly differentiated from the Asian, American and African samples at K = 2, whereas most European invasive population samples displayed admixture between the two clusters.
 The individual proportions of ancestry from each cluster (Q values) were between 0.1 and 0.9 in 68.3% of all European individuals, whereas such intermediate Q values were found in only 2.8% of all other individuals (i.e. from the biocontrol, Asia, America and Africa samples).
 This pattern is consistent with most European invasive populations being admixtures between European biocontrol and East North American (ENA) invasive populations.
 This admixed origin was previously demonstrated with a single European sample from Belgium (I-EU-Bel, Lombaert et al. 2010).
 One notable exception is the sample from the South of France with a very high degree of ancestry from the biocontrol cluster (I-EU-Opi; mean biocontrol cluster Q value = 0.98).
-The 3rd cluster (appearing at K = 3) distinguished between invasive ENA populations from the native area and invasive Western North American (WNA) populations, and confirmed the link between this ancient invasive outbreak and South America, Africa and Europe (e.g. Lombaert et al. 2010).
+The 3rd cluster (appearing at K = 3) distinguished between invasive ENA populations from the native area and invasive Western North American (WNA) populations, and confirmed the link between the ENA outbreak and South America, Africa and Europe (e.g. Lombaert et al. 2010).
 Drift pulses due to demographic bottleneck events (cf. lower diversity, see Fig S1) probably account for the emergence of a new cluster in South America at K = 4 (except for the Chilean sample, which did not at any point differ significantly from ENA samples) and in Africa at K = 6.
 The 5th cluster (appearing at K = 5) distinguished WNA from the native area.
 Two admixed ENA/WNA samples could be identified (I-NA-Col and I-NA-Uta) in a geographic region consistent with the notion of a contact zone between the two independent North American introductions (Fig. 1).
 Interestingly, the STRUCTURE pattern at K = 5 indicates a moderate to high level of WNA ancestry in Europe: high in Italy (mean WNA cluster Q values above 0.98 in I-EU-Ale and I-EU-Cun) and moderate in several of the most Eastern samples (e.g. WNA cluster Q values of 0.45 and 0.54 in I-EU-Ber and I-EU-Den, respectively).
-The genetic structuring of the native area into two population clusters (previously identified by (Lombaert et al. 2011)) appeared at K = 8.
+The genetic structuring of the native area into two population clusters (previously identified by Lombaert et al. 2011) appeared at K = 8.
 Finally, a last cluster corresponding to the invasive Italian population samples appeared at K = 9.

 The results of the intracontinental BAPS clustering analyses were very similar to those of the STRUCTURE analyses (Fig. 4 and Appendix S1).
 We used these clustering results to define the population units for analysis by ABC.
 The 47 population samples were grouped into 15 population clusters (two in Asia, four in North America, three in South America, one in South Africa, four in Europe and one European biocontrol cluster; see Appendix S1 and Appendix S2).
 We then defined the source and target population clusters and the various sample sets used in the ABC analyses (see Table 2, Table 3 and Appendix S2).

-Prime origin of target population clusters, as assessed by ABC
+Prime (i.e. extra-continental) origin of target population clusters, as assessed by ABC